-Most items we buy have VAT added at 20% although some like domestic power has the 5% VAT rate added and other essential items like children’s clothes and food have no VAT added to their price.
+Most items we buy have VAT added at 20%.
+However, some like domestic power has the 5% VAT rate added and other essential items like children’s clothes and food have no VAT added to their price.

 The UK Government uses businesses with a taxable turnover of more than £85,000 to collect this on their behalf and not pay VAT since they are not an end consumer.
-They do this to allow registered businesses to claim back all the VAT they pay, but require them to charge VAT on everything they sell.
+They do this to allow registered businesses to claim back all the VAT they pay.
+That said, they require them to charge VAT on everything they sell.
 Here’s an example of how VAT works to explain more:

 An Etsy seller is registered for VAT and buys wood to make a table for £200 + VAT, £240.
-Once complete they then sell the table to an individual for £400 plus VAT, £480.
+Once complete, they then sell the table to an individual for £400 plus VAT, £480.
 The Etsy seller will need to declare the VAT element of this sale to HMRC using a VAT return form declaring the VAT they collected of £80 and the VAT they paid of £40.
-They will then be required to pay over the difference of £40.
+They are then required to pay over the difference of £40.

 1.2 Do I Have to Pay VAT if I’m Self-Employed?

 A VAT registration is a separate registration to self-employment.
 If you are not registered for VAT you will have to pay VAT as though you are a consumer.
-Only VAT registered businesses have the ability can claim back any VAT they have paid because they have access to relevant forms.
+Only VAT registered businesses have the ability to claim back any VAT they have paid because they have access to relevant forms.

 2. Registering for VAT

-Businesses with a taxable turnover of £85,000 or more must register for VAT***, which is why it represents a major milestone in your business.
+Businesses with a taxable turnover of £85,000 or more, must register for VAT***.
+This is why it represents a major milestone in your business.
 The VAT rules are the same for businesses regardless of their business structure.
-So whether you are a Limited Company, self-employed or in a partnership you’ll be subject to the same HMRC registration, VAT thresholds and rules.
+So, whether you are a Limited Company, self-employed or in a partnership, you’ll be subject to the same HMRC registration, VAT thresholds and rules.

 2.1 VAT Registrations Thresholds